We're an affiliate

-Improve your garden at least annually with compost to bolster nitrogen and improve drainage and aeration, which is crucial for high demand plants.
-Warmth and sunlight is a must for vigorous germination and development.
+Improve your garden at least annually with compost to bolster nitrogen and improve drainage and aeration, which is crucial for high-demand plants.
+Warmth and sunlight are a must for vigorous germination and development.

 Plants are reliant on sufficient moisture for optimal performance.
-Use drip systems instead of overhead delivery systems to reduce wastage, panning and spread of diseases across wet leaves.
-Install small, inexpensive moisture meter to alert you before plants feel the deficiency.
+Use drip systems instead of overhead delivery systems to reduce wastage, panning, and the spread of diseases across wet leaves.
+Install a small, inexpensive moisture meter to alert you before plants feel the deficiency.

 For robust growth, consider using transplants that you had started well in time indoors.
 Transplanting should be done on cool, overcast days with sufficient watering to alleviate transplant shock.

-With the garden going, it is crucial to monitor and control weeds, pests and disease.
+With the garden going, it is crucial to monitor and control weeds, pests, and diseases.
 Diseases are best handled by uprooting and destroying the infected plant and rotating the crop in subsequent periods.